james2406/CodeFirstGirls-York2016/2-css/README.md

 &lt;div&gt; stands for division and is used to break the page up into different parts.
 It is known as a ‘block-level’ element, which means that it will start a new line before and after it

 &lt;span&gt; can be used to apply classes and ids to certain bits of text.
-It known as an ‘inline’ element, which won’t start a new paragraph before or after
+It is known as an ‘inline’ element, which won’t start a new paragraph before or after

-So, we can use divs to seperate our website into sections/components, and spans to target elements inline.
+So, we can use divs to separate our website into sections/components, and spans to target elements inline.
 For example

 ```
 <div id="header">